franzageek/WinEFIMounter/README.md

 ## Credits
-The main reason I decided to create this program for is the fact that there isn't ANY MountEFI VERSION FOR WINDOWS!
-I was trying to repair my Hackintosh EFI I've _accidentally_ fucked up with, and I was negatively surprised when I learned that there wasn't any MountEFI version for Windows.
+The main reason I decided to create this program for is because in reality there isn't ANY MountEFI VERSION FOR WINDOWS!
+I was trying to repair my Hackintosh EFI I had _accidentally_ fucked up with, and I was negatively surprised when I learned that there wasn't any MountEFI version for Windows.
 So I did it my way, by playing around with Diskpart.
-But the procedure was long and boring, so I created a script that could automatically mount the partition, and then slightly modified it to make WinEFIMounter.
+But the procedure was long and boring, so I created a script that could automatically mount the partition, and then slightly modified it to make the first ever version of WinEFIMounter.

-I hope that with WinEFIMounter you can save the time you would have spent downloading a 3rd-party program.
+I hope that by using WinEFIMounter you can save the time you would have spent on downloading a 3rd-party program.

-I hope you find it useful.